-Student Driver Permits

-A student must register annually during online enrollment for any vehicle he or she will be driving to school throughout the year and purchase a parking permit.
+- o Student Driver Permits - A student must register annually during online enrollment for any vehicle he or she will be driving to school throughout the year and purchase a parking permit.
 A parking permit is required for all students driving off campus for lunch.
 The parking permit must be displayed on the rear view mirror.

-Student Driver Guidelines

-- Student may only park in the parking lot adjacent to the Athletic Center, and vehicles must be parked in the proper manner and do the following: - Drive courteously, cautiously, and obey the speed limits at all times. - Observe all posted traffic signs. - The speed limit is 15 mph unless otherwise posted. - Please refer to map for directional flow of traffic. - No driving or parking on grass or sidewalks. - Stop for pedestrians in crosswalks and exercise caution on behalf of the many small children on campus. - Students are not allowed to sit or stand on the outside of any moving vehicles. - Students who violate school driving policies or traffic laws may lose driving privileges on campus.
+If a student receives their driver's license during the year or if the student gets a new car, the student must register the car they will be driving with the high school office. - o Student Driver Guidelines - Student may only park in the parking lot adjacent to the Athletic Center, and vehicles must be parked in the proper manner and do the following: - Drive courteously, cautiously, and obey the speed limits at all times. - Observe all posted traffic signs. - The speed limit is 15 mph unless otherwise posted. - Please refer to map for directional flow of traffic. - No driving or parking on grass or sidewalks. - Stop for pedestrians in crosswalks and exercise caution on behalf of the many small children on campus. - Students are not allowed to sit or stand on the outside of any moving vehicles. - Students who violate school driving policies or traffic laws may lose driving privileges on campus.